GammaRBurst/PathfinderUtilities/README.md

 * __Wrong link__: While AoN is quite predictable in the way it memorized the creatures' names, it sometimes deviates from its standards.
 Moreover, the software may create a link for a mythic creature while the creature is non-mythic or vice versa.
 If you spot a wrong link and you are sure the monster sheet exists, write an issue with the monster name and the correct URL of its sheet.
 * __Wrong plural__: Plurals in English are usually easy to construct, but there are exceptions.
 Sadly English is not my mother language, so some irregular or special plural may have gone unnoticed.
 If you find a wrong plural, write an issue with the monster name and the correct plural.
 * __Wrong/missing monster informations__: Most of the informations are translated as numbers to reduce the database's size.
 It's easy to type some digits instead of some others, and I already found some of these mistakes myself.
 These are by far the hardest mistakes to find, but if you happen to stuble upon one, write an issue with the monster name and what is wrong or missing.
+* __Everything else__: Be as specific as possible, it's much easier to find and correct the problem this way.

 ## Missing Manuals
 * Campaign Setting: